tamarin-prover/tamarin-prover/manual/src/002_installation.md

 Plugin 'tamarin-prover/tamarin-prover', {'rtp', 'etc/vim'}
 ```
 3. Restart Vim or reload the configuration
-4. Run the Vim command `:VundleInstall` (or equivalent)
+4. Run the Vim command `:PluginInstall` (or equivalent)

-You can install updates through `:VundleUpdate`.
+You can install updates through `:PluginUpdate`.

 ##### Manual installation (not recommended)